-In accordance with bond resolutions and certain related agreements, separate restricted funds are required to be established.
+A restricted account has been established in accordance with bond resolutions and certain related agreements, separate restricted funds are required to be established.
 The assets held in these funds are restricted for specific uses, including construction, debt service and other special reserve requirements.